 However, a MIDI controller’s software capabilities include more than simply being able to work with a given DAW — though that is definitely a vital aspect.

-The way the controller maps its controls, encodes those controls, and even updates its drivers can all influence whether it will offer an easy experience or a frustrating one.
+The way the controller maps, encodes its controls and even updates its drivers can influence whether it will offer an easy experience or a frustrating one.

 Some MIDI controllers are almost designed to be used with a specific DAW, and a few outright are designed to be used with a given DAW, often including it as a bundle with the 49-key MIDI controller itself.

 However, that does not mean that you are simply stuck with using the DAW offered.

 The best MIDI controllers are compatible with most professional DAWs on the market, and some might even offer incredible flexibility for indie DAWs or lesser-used models.